vegaprotocol/documentation/docs/node-operators/get-started/setup-block-explorer.md

 ## Limitations

-You have to replay entire chain from block 0 to have the entire history about the Vega network transactions.
+You must replay entire chain from block 0 to have the full-history about the Vega network transactions.
 We do not recommend to modify config of already running nodes.

 If you do not want to have a full network history, you can start your non-validator node [from the last remote snapshot](../how-to/use-snapshots.md#start-a-new-node-using-network-snapshots).